 - Confirm if a Site Plan Control agreement has been approved, required for certain applications

-- Agree to enter into a legal agreement with the City of Barrie if you are approved for a CIP
+- Agree to enter into a legal agreement with the City of Barrie (if you are approved for a CIP)

-Grant money can be utilized towards any eligible project development costs but cannot exceed total costs of development or redevelopment.
+Grant money can be used towards any eligible project development costs but cannot exceed total costs of development or redevelopment.
 If awarded a grant, an agreement between the City and the owner (registered or assessed owners of lands/buildings) is required, which will set out the terms, duration, and default provisions of any grant provided; this will be registered on title of the subject lands.

 If you have questions regarding the CIP application process or eligibility requirements, please contact Invest Barrie at 705-728-9850, or via email at invest@barrie.ca.

-- To apply for Development Charge Deferrals please refer to the Development Charges Deferral Policy webpage.
+To apply for Development Charge Deferrals please refer to the Development Charges Deferral Policy webpage.